ec-europa/europa-component-library/src/website/src/pages/ec/components/card/docs/usage.md

 ## When not to use

 - For information searching (as opposed to browsing).
-- When you have a small screen display and you want to offer immediate access to results it is better to avoid cards as they force users to scroll down and rely on their short-term memory.
+- On small screen display avoid cards as they force users to scroll down and rely on their short-term memory.
 This creates a cognitive overload which harms UX.

 ## DO's